Jahia/widen-asset-picker/doc/en/contentDefinition.md

 ### Views
 The module provides 3 views :
-1. a [default view](../../src/main/resources/wdennt_video/html/video.jsp) which return the Widen video player loaded through an iframe.
+1. a [default view][video.jsp] which return the Widen video player loaded through an iframe.
 The iframe src is the value stored in the property `wden:videoPlayer`.

-1. a [VJS video player view](../../src/main/resources/wdennt_video/html/video.player.vjs.jsp) which use the [Video-js player](https://videojs.com/) to play the video.
+1. a [VJS video player view][video.player.vjs.jsp] which use the [Video-js player][videojs.com] to play the video.
 The player is configured with `wden:videoStreamURL` and `wden:videoPoster`.

-1. a [native HTML5 player view](../../src/main/resources/wdennt_video/html/video.stream.jsp) which return the value of `wden:videoStreamHTML`.
+1. a [native HTML5 player view][video.stream.jsp] which return the value of `wden:videoStreamHTML`.
 The view uses directly the HTML code returned by the Widen API with few css adjustments.

 ## wdennt:pdf